Discovery: What Are Initial Disclosures?

 We have a lot of discussion with our clients and on this website about the phases of a case, and on the website, we always tell people that the first phase of the case is the written discovery phase.
-But a question posed to me yesterday made it clear that I haven’t properly explained what that means.

 For each of these, the client and the attorney have to work together to make sure that they are answered completely and accurately.
 In our cases, we’ll send each of these to our clients and ask them to do their best to answer it on their own — this usually gives us additional information that we may not have obtained had we sat down and guided the client through the process.
 We’ll then work together with the client to come up with the final product.

 In general, a party has 30 days to respond to any of these requests so it’s important to cooperate fully with your lawyer to make sure that you can meet the deadlines.

 Initial disclosures is a process that was created in 2021.
 Following a similar federal court rule, once a defendant files an answer in a suit, the parties have 30 days to exchange initial disclosures.
 This is an exchange of information that is required automatically, and, unlike other procedures, it isn't prompted by a request from the other party.
 We are just obligated to provide the information to one another.
 They have been “blessed” by the Texas Supreme Court and attorneys can’t object to them so they must be answered fully.

 It’s important to fully respond to the disclosure.
 If you don’t, then the information requested might be excluded from trial.
 For example, if you fail to name someone as a witness, then you won’t be able to call that person at trial.